deadlyedge/file-store-next/README.md

  - review filenames and variables
  - port master version to 'mini' version or base-auth
  - ~~make a decent home page~~
- - /get route is deprecating
+ - /get route is deprecating (maybe not)
+ - add token verification for apis
+ - filename unicode support